 As an injury-only law firm, Basch & Keegan deals with insurance companies all the time.
-We’ve seen firsthand how insurers and adjusters attempt to deny and delay injury claims and underpay accident victims.
-In cases where an insurance company has acted unreasonably, we’ll work to hold it responsible for bad faith insurance practices.
+We’ve seen first-hand just how insurers and adjusters attempt to deny and delay injury claims and underpay accident victims.
+In cases where an insurance company has acted unreasonably, we’ll work to hold them responsible for bad faith insurance practices.

 Your insurer has a duty to treat you fairly and act in good faith.

 For any insurance policy you have—auto, home, health, etc.—your insurance carrier is contractually obligated to act in good faith toward you.
 This means the insurance company and its adjusters must treat you fairly when determining the validity of any claims you file for compensation after an accident or injury.
 If your insurance company acts unreasonably or unfairly in handling a claim – it may be liable for bad faith.
 Examples of bad faith insurance practices include:

 - Delaying payment on a claim with no legitimate reason